 - What is a software development plan?

-- How to create a software development project plan
+- Why you need a software development plan

-- 5 key questions project plan needs to answer
+- 5 questions your project plan should answer

-- How to create a software project plan in 10 steps
+- 10 steps to create a software project plan

 - 1. Define your project workflow

 - 2. Decide on the scope of your project plan

 - 3. Clarify process and project outputs

 - 7. Forecast resources